flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 ## Audio

 This console provided some unique audio capabilities thanks to a dedicated set of chips designed by no other than **Sony**.
 The most important components of the audio subsystem are:
 - **The S-DSP**: Plays ADPCM samples across eight different channels, they are mixed and sent through the audio output.
-The DSP is capable of manipulating samples with 16-bit resulution and a sampling rate of 32 kHz, it also provides:
+The DSP is capable of manipulating samples with 16-bit resolution and a sampling rate of 32 kHz, it also provides:
   - **Stereo Panning**: Distributes our channels to provide stereo sound.
   - **ADSR envelope control**: Sets how volume changes at different times.
   - **Delay**: Simulates *echo*, it also includes a frequency filter to cut out some frequencies during the feedback.
 Do not confuse this with *Reverb*!
   - **Noise generator**: Creates random waveforms that sound like white static.
   - **Pitch modulation**: Allows some channels distort others.
-Similar to FM synthesis (used by [its competitor]({{< ref "mega-drive-genesis">}}#audio)).
+Similar to FM synthesis (used by [its competitor]({{< ref "mega-drive-genesis#audio" >}})).
 - **The SPC700 CPU**: Also named 'S-SMP', it's an independent 8-bit CPU that communicates with the DSP and receives commands from the main CPU.
 - **64 KB of PSRAM**: Stores audio data and programs.
 The main CPU is responsible of filling this up.
   - If 'Delay' is activated, some space will be allocated for feedback data (this is actually very dangerous, since if not used properly it can override some of our data!).